michaelnisi/blake/README.md

 blake source_directory target_directory
 blake source_directory target_directory source_file ...
 ```
-In the first synopsis form, `blake` writes all files generated from input data in the `source_directory` to the `target_directory`.
+In the first form, `blake` writes all files generated from input data in the `source_directory` to the `target_directory`.
 In the second synopsis form, output is generated from the specified source files only.

 ## Library Usage